Cirieno/ahk-desktop-helper/README.md

 Written in AutoHotkey v2, the script can either be run as-is or compiled into an executable using AHK2Exe w/ MPRESS from the Autohotkey site.

  These are things I wrote for myself and use on a daily(ish) basis.
 Only tested on Win10 so far.

 ## Modules

 Each enhancement is presented via its own module which can be enabled via `settings.ini`.
 Some modules can be auto-actived when loading the app.
 Click `Settings > Save current config` to save the current states which will be active on load in the future.

+Common module options:

 `enabled=true` Make the module available to the app.

 `active=true` or `active=[x,y]` The module or module items will be automatically activated on load.

+`allowExternalChange=true` Allow changes to this setting via other apps or the Control Panel.

+`resetOnExit=true` Reset to the state that was active when AHK-DH was loaded.

 ---